ductung2101/WebDB/Discussion.md

   * The updating code is written, but it needs to be automated:
     * pull data from github
     * compare and add to local database.

+12.01.2020:
+  Some more thoughts and todos:
+  * The graph is being generated and overwritten, but the old one does not disappear and remains underneath, on the web page.
+This generates weird behavior when hovering the mouse over it.
+We need to fix this.
+  * The form has to look better, and be validated, etc.
+  * The correlation numbers have to be meaningful.
+Ideally we can also select which candidates we include and which not.
+  * Go back to the ideas for plots and all those things that we had and start implementing them, one by one.